Continued Professional Development -CPD- For Accredited Psychotherapists

 All Accredited members of the Association must have continued their professional development as psychotherapists and an average of 50 hours per annum of Continuing Professional Development is required (i.e. a total of 250 hours over each five-year period).

 (i) Acceptable forms of Continuing Professional Development may come from any of the eight categories listed below, (a) to (h).

-(iii) The hours to be counted must be drawn from at least three of these categories, though they may be drawn from a larger number of categories or even from all eight categories.
+(ii) The hours to be counted must be drawn from at least three of these categories, though they may be drawn from a larger number of categories or even from all eight categories.

 - A maximum number of allowable hours is set only for category (g).

 - For at least three of the categories from which hours are drawn, there

 should be at least 10 hours over the five-year period.

 - As and from September 2016, hours claimed from category (b) (training programmes) and from category (c) should, where possible, be supported by attendance certificates or copies thereof.